teampurpledev/CyberSec/cryptology/encryption_report.md

 There are many 64-bit block ciphers, such as 3DES and Blowfish, that are still widely supported in Internet security protocols such as TLS, SSH, and IPsec.[1]

-The problem with ciphers that are only 64-bit in length or less is that have been found to be vulnerable to a birthday attack as demonstrated in the TLS vulnerability CVE-2016-2183.
+The issue with these shorter length ciphers is that they are vulnerable to a birthday attack as demonstrated in the TLS vulnerability CVE-2016-2183.

 In 2016, researchers at Inria, the French national institute for research in digital science and technology, were able to recover valuable secrets such as HTTP cookies and passwords in under 40 hours using Sweet32 birthday attack on 3DES encryption.[1]